 Hi!
 My name is Kathy Wibberly.
 I am Director of the Mid-Atlantic Telehealth Resource Center.
-Today we are going to chat a little about the implications of the end of the PHE (very likely happening in April 2023) on HIPAA.
+Today we are going to chat a little about the implications of the end of the PHE taking place on May 11, 2023 on HIPAA.

 “Hear No Evil, Speak No Evil, See No Evil” will come to an end!